guygurari/hep-th-harvester/README.md

   first (long) run, download resumes from the most recent paper.
   Subsequent runs only download new papers.

-* `pdfs/get-and-filter-arxiv-pdfs.pl` : Download PDFs from an arXiv S3
+* `pdfs/get-and-filter-arxiv-pdfs.pl` : Download PDFs from an arXiv S3 bucket,
-  bucket, and keep only the `hep-th` ones.
-Before running this script, the list of PDFs should be downloaded by running `download-arxiv-pdf-list`. *Note:* The arXiv bucket is 'requester pays'.
+  and upload the `hep-th` ones to S3.
+Relies on having an up-to-date database to figure out which papers are in hep-th.  *Note:* The arXiv bucket is 'requester pays'.
 To avoid bandwidth costs, it is best to run this script on an EC2 instance in the bucket's region, US-East (Virginia).

-* `pdfs/upload-to-s3.pl` : Continuously upload the downloaded PDFs to
-  S3.
-The upload bucket can be configured in `upload-to-s3.pl`.
-  Can be run concurrently with `pdfs/get-and-filter-arxiv-pdfs.pl` to keep local disk usage low.
-This is useful on micro EC2 instances which don't have a lot of local storage.